-The hazard flasher control is located on the instrument panel by the radio.
+The hazard flasher control is located on the center of the instrument panel.
 The hazard flashers will operate when the ignition is in any position or if the key is not in the ignition.

 - Press the flasher control and all front and rear direction signals will flash. - Press the flasher control again to turn them off.